curityio/serverless-zero-trust-api/README.md

 -  Validating the full trust chain received in the `x5c` array field of the JWT header
 -  Validating the full trust chain received in the `jwk` object field of the JWT header
--  Validating the certificate thumbprint received in the `x5t` field of the JWT header
+-  Identifying a certificate from the `x5t` thumpbrint in the JWT header

 ## Libraries